This page is currently under construction.

 Through an in-depth understanding of each child’s needs (cognition and learning; communication and interaction; social and emotional mental health and physical and sensory), we set personalised and ambitious learning outcomes as the foundation for tailor-made curricula activities.

-The curriculum is coherently planned and sequenced through robust assessment systems (iASEND, Cherry Garden, Routes for Learning and MAPP).
+The curriculum is coherently planned and sequenced through robust assessment systems (Cherry Garden, Routes for Learning and MAPP).

 SEND Code of Practice 5.33, January 2015, ‘The special education provision made for a child should always be based on an understanding of their particular strengths and needs’.